David Ross (actor, born 1728)

-David Ross (1 May 1728 – 14 September 1790) was an British actor and theatre owner.
+David Ross (1 May 1728 – 14 September 1790) was a British actor and theatre owner.
 After early appearances in Dublin, he appeared in London at Drury Lane and Covent Garden, and in Edinburgh, where as actor-manager he built a theatre.

 Early life and career

 Ross, born in London, was the son of a Writer to The Signet in Edinburgh, who settled in London in 1722 as a solicitor of appeals.
 He was educated at Westminster School, and some indiscretion committed there when he was thirteen years old lost him the affection, never regained, of his father, who, in his will, left instructions to Elizabeth Ross to pay her brother annually, on his birthday, the sum of one shilling "to put him in mind of his misfortune he had to be born".
 Ross appealed against this will in 1769, and, after carrying the case to the House of Lords, obtained nearly £6,000.
 How he lived after his father's abandonment is not known.

 He played Clerimont in Henry Fielding's The Miser at Smock Alley Theatre, Dublin, in May 1749, and remained there for two more seasons.
 Engaged with Henry Mossop by David Garrick, he made his first appearance at Drury Lane in London in October 1751 as Young Bevil in The Conscious Lovers, by Richard Steele.
 The part suited him: "His person was pleasing, and his address easy, his manner of speaking natural, his action well adapted to the gravity as well as grace of the character.
 He was approved by a polite and distinguishing audience, who seemed to congratulate themselves on seeing an actor whom they imagined capable of restoring to the stage the long-lost character of the real fine gentleman".
 (Thomas Davies, Life of Garrick, i.
 195, ed.
 1808).
 He sprang into immediate favour, and is said, with Mossop, to have inspired some jealousy in Garrick.In 1753 he appeared in the title role of Thomas Southerne's play Oroonoko.
 In February 1754 he was the original Icilius in Samuel Crisp's Virginia.

 On 3 Oct.
 1757 he made, in his favourite character of Essex in Henry Jones's The Earl of Essex, his first appearance at Covent Garden.
 He remained here until 1767, playing leading parts in tragedy and comedy.
 Few original parts were assigned to him at Covent Garden.
 The principal were Sifroy in Robert Dodsley's Cleone in December 1758, Lord Belmont in The Double Mistake by Elizabeth Griffith in January 1766, and Don Henriquez in Thomas Hull's The Perplexities in January 1767.